Our customers have been hired by:

 So, start from the most recent work experience.
 Work your way back to the beginnings of your unequal struggle with writer’s block.

-People working as freelance writers, copywriters or grant writers face this problem.
+People working as writers often face this problem.
 In this scenario, what you can do matters more than when you did it.

 Use a clear, legible typeface, big headings, generous white space.
 All these formatting steps make your writer resume neat and easy to follow.